AdobeDocs/commerce-merchant-services.en/help/data-connection/custom-attributes.md

 ## Step 3: Confirm data is being captured

 You can confirm that custom attribute data is being captured and sent to the Experience Platform using the **Custom Order Attributes** table on the [Data Customization](connect-data.md#data-customization) tab in the Admin.

+### Troubleshooting

+If you see the message "No custom order attributes found." on the **Data Customization** tab, try the following:

+1. Confirm you have completed the prerequisits to enable the [Data Connector extension](overview.md#prerequisites).
+1. Confirm you have configured [custom order attributes](#add-custom-order-attributes).
+1. Open the **Order History** tab and click to [send order history](connect-data.md#send-historical-order-data).
+It takes about 45 minutes for order history data to arrive in Experience Platform.